Your Information And How We Use It

 The CCG is registered with the Information Commissioner’s Office (ICO) as a data controller and collects data for a variety of purposes.
 A copy of the registration is available through the ICO website (search by CCG name).

-All records held by the CCG will be kept for the duration specified by national guidance from the Department of Health.
+All records held by the CCG will be kept for the duration specified in the NHS national guidance “Records Management Code of Practice for Health and Social Care 2016”.

 The CCG does not directly provide health care services and therefore does not hold personal healthcare records.
-If you wish to have sight of, or obtain copies of your of your own personal health care records you will need to apply to your GP Practice, the hospital or NHS Organisation which provided your health care.
+If you wish to have sight of, or obtain copies of your of your own personal health care records please apply to your GP Practice, the hospital or NHS organisation which provided your health care.

 The Freedom of Information Act 2000 (FOIA) gives people a general right of access to information held by or on behalf of public authorities, promoting a culture of openness and accountability across the public sector.

-In theory, you can request any information that we hold, that does not fall under an exemption.
-You may not ask for information that is covered by the Data Protection Act.
+You can request any information that we hold, that does not fall under an exemption.

 Your request must be in writing and can be either posted or emailed to OPTUM CSS at the address detailed below.
 The service is managed by the team at Optum Commissioning Support Services.